-Auto locking and Auto unlocking
+Auto Lock and Auto Unlock

-Auto locking (Auto Lock)
+Auto Lock

 The vehicle automatically locks when the speed exceeds 15km/h.
-If the vehicle is locked, the indicator lamp ⊕ in the central locking button is lights up yellow.
+If the vehicle is locked, the indicator light ☐ in the central locking button is lit yellow.

-Auto locking (Auto Unlock)
+Auto Unlock

-All door and boot lid locks of the vehicle will be unlocked automatically under the following conditions:
+All door and tailgate locks of the vehicle will be unlocked automatically under the following conditions:

-- When the vehicle stops and the vehicle key is pulled out. - Vehicles with an automatic gearbox: When the shift lever is in gear P, and the ignition lock is off. - Or: When pulling the door handle. - Or: In the event of an accident and an airbag activation→ page 58.
+- When the vehicle stops and the vehicle key is pulled out. - Vehicles with an automatic gearbox: When the selector lever is in gear P, and the ignition switch is off. - Or: When the vehicle has stopped and pressing the button (a) until the yellow light goes off. - Or: When pulling the door handle. - Or: In the event of an accident and an airbag activation→ page 58.